Lymphocytic choriomeningitis: Cause

-Virus biology
+Virology

 There are several strains of LCM virus, among which the most widely used are LCMV Armstrong and LCMV Clone 13.
 Armstrong is the original virus strain which was isolated from the brain by Charles Armstrong in 1934.
 It triggers a vigorous cytotoxic T lymphocytes (CTL) response and thus, it is cleared rapidly by the host.
 This is referred to as acute (Armstrong) LCMV infection.
 On the other hand, Clone 13 is a variant of the Armstrong viral strain, isolated from the spleen and is consequently tropic for visceral organs.
 It was first isolated from mice which sustained a persistent LCMV infection from birth.
 This variant potentiates a less vigorous CTL response in the immune system, and thus can ultimately persist in the host organism indefinitely.
 The latter is referred to as chronic (Clone 13) LCMV infection.

 LCMV is a spherical enveloped virus with a diameter between 60 and 300 nm.
 The helical nucleocapsid contains an RNA genome consisting of two negative single-stranded RNA segments.
 The negative RNA strand, complementary to the necessary mRNA strand, indicates that it must first be transcribed into a positive mRNA strand before it can be translated into the required proteins.
 The L strand is ambisense RNA, encoding multiple proteins in opposite directions, separated by an intergenic region.
 It is approximately 7.2 kb in size and encodes a high-molecular-mass protein (L; 200 kDa) and an 11 kDa small polypeptide Z with unknown function and a ring finger motif.
 The viral RNA-dependent RNA polymerase is encoded by the L protein which contains conserved characteristic motifs throughout all the RNA-dependent, RNA-polymerases.
 The S strand is ambisense and approximately 3.4 kb in size.
-It encodes the two main structural proteins: nucleo-protein (NP) (63 kDa) and glycoprotein precursor complex (GPC) (75kDa).
+It encodes the two main structural proteins: nucleo-protein (NP) (63 kDa) and glycoprotein precursor complex (GPC) (75 kDa).
 The latter undergoes posttranslational cleavage at two separate steps: first in the endoplasmic reticulum, where following translation on the membrane, the stable signal peptide region is cleaved by signal peptidase (SPase); notably, this signal peptide is retained, in contrast to other viruses.
-The second cleavage occurs at the Golgi apparatus, where GP1-GP2, having been trafficked to the Golgi, is cleaved into separate mature viral glycoproteins, GP1 and GP2 (with cleavage mediated by SK1-/PS1 or MTBPS1).
+The second cleavage occurs at the Golgi apparatus, where GP1-GP2, having been trafficked to the Golgi, is cleaved into separate mature viral glycoproteins, GP1 and GP2 (with cleavage mediated by SK1-/PS1 or MBTPS1).
 The spikes present on the virion envelope are dictated by tetramer formation of GP-1 and GP-2.